Updated on 24/02/2021

 To help you calculate your work-related expenses we have made an example

 Working from home expenses = (Size of your workspace ÷ Total home size)*Total eligible expenses

 Example: You have completed form T2200 from your employer and use a 6 square meters room in your apartment for an office during the whole year.
 The total size of the apartment is 60 square meters.
-The total utilities expenses are $4,000 for the year.
-So the expenses you can claim for the year according the formula are:
+The total utility expenses are $4,000 for the year.
+So, the expenses you can claim for the year according to the formula are:

 (6÷60 meters)*$4,000= $400